stormasm/hackernews-story/examples/Readme.md

 4) story_title_delete removes the ids that do not have a title

 5) story_tile creates a file with lines of json including the id and title

+6) story_time_url creates a file with lines of json including the id, title, time and url.